 What should I wear?

-It’s best to wear bottoms that allow complete access to your leg muscles if you need leg/gluteal work (no tights, long boxers, etc.).
-Women who need upper body work should bring a sport bra or string-tie bikini top.
-You’ll probably be clothed through most of the massage.
-If not, we use draping just as in relaxation massage.
+It’s best to wear flexible bottoms (such as running or biking shorts) that allow complete access to your leg muscles if you need leg/gluteal work (no tights, long boxers, etc.).
+Women who need upper body work should bring a sport bra or (preferably) a string-tie bikini top.
+You’ll probably be clothed during the massage.
+Please improve the quality of your massage by dressing appropriately.

 Does it hurt?
 Will I be sore?